The Impact of Reconstructing Your Data for Better Business Outcomes

 Techniques for rebuilding data to make it useful for business outcomes include leveraging:

-- Data recovery software.
+- Data Recovery Software.
 This specialized software lets you restore data from your computer, mobile device, or storage media such as a hard drive, memory card, or USB drive.
 You can recover data that’s missing or damaged as a result of a hardware or software failure, deletion, outage, cyberattack, or someone overwriting an essential file.
-The software scans the storage devices, locates lost or deleted data, then works to recover and piece the data together.
+The software scans the storage devices, locates lost or deleted data, and then works to recover and piece the data together.

 Integrate Reconstructed Data to Enable Your Business